 Mr. Certilman is an Adjunct Professor of Law at Fordham University School of Law teaching International Arbitration.
-He is Chartered Arbitrator and Fellow of The Chartered Institute of Arbitrators as well as a member of major arbitration panels worldwide including the AAA (Large, Complex Case , M&A commercial and technology panels), International Institute for Conflict Prevention and Resolution, Hong Kong International Arbitration Centre (Commercial and Intellectual Property Disputes panels), Toronto Commercial Arbitration Society, Kuala Lumpur Regional Centre for Arbitration and Vienna International Arbitration Centre.
+He is Chartered Arbitrator and Fellow of The Chartered Institute of Arbitrators as well as a member of major arbitration panels worldwide including the AAA (Large, Complex Case , M&A commercial and technology panels), International Institute for Conflict Prevention and Resolution, Hong Kong International Arbitration Centre (Commercial and Intellectual Property Disputes panels), Toronto Commercial Arbitration Society, Asian International Arbitration Centre and Vienna International Arbitration Centre.
+Mr. Certilman is a past attendee of the Negotiation and Leadership program of the Harvard Law School Program on Negotiation.

 The honor of being asked to assist parties with the resolution of their commercial disputes is a responsibility which Mr. Certilman treats with great respect.
 In his service as an arbitrator, Mr. Certilman remains highly aware of the reasons why parties choose arbitration and devotes care and attention to the traditional arbitration values of speed, cost-efficiency and thoughtfulness.
-Working with the parties to create a case management process which is appropriate to their needs, he takes great pride in his process management skills and regularly brings in new ideas through continuing education.
-Mr. Certilman is highly focused on using the case management process to achieve a balanced, fair and efficient resolution process and is committed to ensuring that in accepting cases he is available to the parties to schedule their matter without delay and with his full attention.
+He is a skilled process managager who is both decisive and sensitive to working with the parties to create a case management process which is appropriate to their needs.
+Mr. Certilman brings new ideas into the process through frequent continuing education and is highly focused on using the case management process to achieve a balanced, fair and efficient resolution process.
+Mr. Certilman is committed to ensuring he is available to parties to schedule their hearing without delay and give his full attention to the pre-hearing process.

 Mr. Certilman has been recognized in the field of ADR as a fellow of the College of Commercial Arbitrators.
 He served as one of twelve elected trustees of The Chartered Institute of Arbitrators from 2005 to 2011.
 In 2008, he was honored by being elected to serve as chairman of the Board of Trustees, a position he was re-elected to the following year on behalf of the Institute.
 He was an observer at the 2010 UNCITRAL Working Group II Sessions in New York and is a member of the Technology sub-committee of the Practice and Standards Committee.
 He is a member of the ADR Section of the American Bar Association, the ADR Section of the New York State Bar Association, the Executive Committee of the ADR Section of the Connecticut Bar Association, a former two-time chair of the Technology Section of the Connecticut Bar Association and a former chair of the ADR Committee of the Fairfield County Bar Association.